The Red Dot Trauma Course -

 - Each period commences with two or three short (eg 15 minute) lectures.

 - The lectures are followed by cases analysis.
-Registrants, working in pairs, discuss & evaluate a set of images at workstations.
+Registrants, working in breakout rooms, discuss & evaluate a set of images at their own computers.

-- The subsequent answer (and clarifications) session is constructed as an interactive tutorial.
+- The subsequent answer (and clarifications) session is constructed as a tutorial.

-- Questions, and the raising of any minor or major interpretation problems, are actively encouraged during the tutorials.
+- Questions, and the raising of any minor or major interpretation problems, are actively encouraged.